 Take a coach trip for half a day around the old Balagne villages, or take a full day to travel a little further afield.
 Perched high above the sea, the fortress villages of the Haute-Balagne offer dramatic mountains landscapes and spectacular views over the coastline.
 Stop en route to sample the local produce or visit one of the workshops along the craft trail "Strada di l'Artigiani".

-Explore the Bonifatu forest, a spectacular pine forest with hidden rock pools and stunning views over Calvi bay with walks of varying difficulties.
+Explore the Bonifato forest, a spectacular pine forest with hidden rock pools and stunning views over Calvi bay with walks of varying difficulties.